pingcap/docs-cn/production-deployment-using-tiup.md

 TiUP supports deploying TiDB, TiFlash, TiDB Binlog, TiCDC, and the monitoring system.
 This document introduces how to deploy TiDB clusters of different topologies.

+> **Note:**
+>
+> TiDB, TiUP and TiDB Dashboard share usage details with PingCAP to help understand how to improve the product.
+For details about what is shared and how to disable the sharing, see [Telemetry](/telemetry.md).

 ## Step 1: Prerequisites and precheck

 Make sure that you have read the following documents: